acquia/pipelines-examples/tutorial-701/README.md

 * Acquia Cloud will then deploy the build branch to the selected environment.

+When the Deploy tool runs during a "pr-merged" event, which is triggered when a GitHub pull request is merged to its base branch:

+* The Deploy tool deletes any Cloud on-demand environments deploying the build branch, pipelines-build-pr-N (for GitHub pull request #N), for that pull request.

-When the Deploy tool runs during a "merge" event, which is triggered when a GitHub pull request is merged to its base branch:
+When the Deploy tool runs during a "pr-closed" event, which is triggered when a GitHub pull request is closed without being merged to its base branch:

 * The Deploy tool deletes any Cloud on-demand environments deploying the build branch, pipelines-build-pr-N (for GitHub pull request #N),